ryangbutler/drug_sentiment_analysis/README.md

 We compare the sentiment analysis tools based on how well they align with the 1-10 rating scores, select the best model, and answer questions about the dataset based on our findings.<br><br>

+To set up the environment necessary to run this project, please refer to the Anaconda documentation here: <a href= "https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment">Conda Documentation</a><br><br>

 Enjoy!<br>

 -Ryan